 - Simon d'Entremont, Deputy Minister, Department of Energy and Mines

-- Ava Czapalay, Acting Deputy Minister, Department of Labour and Advanced Education
+- Ava Czapalay, Associate Deputy Minister, Department of Labour and Advanced Education

 - Don Bureaux, President, Nova Scotia Community College

 - Jeff Bishop, Executive Director, Forest Nova Scotia

 - Debbie Reeves, Chair, Large Private Non-Industrial Landowners of Nova Scotia

 - Greg Watson, Manager, North Nova Forest Owners Co-op Ltd.

 - Doug Ledwidge, President and CEO, Ledwidge Lumber

 As the team moves forward with its work, people with further expertise may be engaged.

 The forestry sector needs time to diversify and move toward a sustainable future.
 Government has placed $50 million in trust so it is available for use over multiple years.
 A three-member trustee board oversees spending decisions to support projects that align with the new vision for forestry in Nova Scotia.
 Projects focus on accelerating new opportunities to enhance environmental, social and economic values and adoption of new ecological forestry practices.
 The trust will call for proposals three times in 2021-22.
 See more information about the Forestry Innovation Transition Trust.